paramat/minipeli/README.txt

 This game is not as minimal as it could be, the 'creative' mod is not necessary.
 However, i consider it desirable for most games as freely building without it is very awkward.
 So the 'creative' mod from Minetest Game has been included, and therefore also the 'sfinv' mod on which it depends, they are almost completely unmodified.

+The 'lamp' mod is not necessary, it is only provided to illuminate caves and dungeons during testing.

 Because creating animated meshes is difficult the player model from Minetest Game is used, it seems suitable for many games.
-The player API of Minetest Game is quite fundamental.
+The player API of Minetest Game is very useful and quite fundamental.
-So, the 'player_api' mod from Minetest Game is included in a simplified form.
+So, the 'player_api' mod from Minetest Game is included in a slightly simplified form.

 Why Mapgen v6 is not supported
 ------------------------------